In the year 2020, the whole world stood still.

-As the COVID-19 pandemic rages on, governments all over the world have had to put in place various measures in order to safeguard both local and international populations from this coronavirus.
+Governments all over the world put in place various health measures.
+They want to safeguard both local and international populations from the deadly virus.

-Naturally, these measures will significantly impact the dropshipping industry that heavily relies on the free movement of goods.
+All of these measures significantly impact the global supply chain that heavily relies on the free movement of goods.

 It’s A Grim And Uncertain New Reality

-Air transport has also taken a huge hit, with shipping services severely affected, and passenger services (which also usually carry cargo) coming to a near-complete halt.
+Air transport also took a huge hit.
+Shipping services are severely affected.
+Passenger services that usually carry cargo came to a near-complete halt.

-Furthermore, we might never know the old “normal” again.
-One of the World Health Organization’s top experts has even revealed that coronavirus is not likely to completely go away, but rather keep resurging in smaller waves.
+One of the World Health Organization’s top experts even revealed that COVID-19 is not likely to completely go away.
+Rather, it will keep resurging in smaller waves.

 …But There’s Some Good News!